Animal Control Supervisor

 Phone: (860) 633-7227

 Glastonbury Animal Control is a division of the Glastonbury Police Department, dedicated to serving all members of the community, both two, and four-legged alike.
-Animal Control is responsible for enforcing state laws and town ordinances pertaining to animals.
-We handle roaming, barking, and litter complaints, as well as animal bites, animal cruelty issues, and wildlife complaints.
-We also monitor for compliance with dog licensing and rabies vaccination laws.
+Animal Control is responsible for enforcing state laws and town ordinances pertaining to animals as well as monitoring compliance with dog licensing and rabies vaccination laws.

 Bear sightings in Glastonbury have been steadily increasing since 2016.
 These beautiful creatures should be respected from afar and not encouraged to engage with humans.
 Removing food sources such as bird feeders and garbage cans will help prevent conflicts with bear.
 They may wander through but will have no reason to stay.
 It’s been said a bear has a good memory and will return to a known food source.
 Like when we go to that favorite restaurant on vacation!
 All kidding aside, it can be fatal for the bear if it loses its fear of humans.